Executive Bio and Mission Statement

 H: (818) 701-0911 M: (818) 421-5294

-There is a relatively small segment of leaders in the disabilities communities; individuals who seem able to build relationships, trust, and rapport with almost anyone, and then are able to broker the relationships and make connections between people, creating partnerships and alliances, and motivating forward momentum to ‘get things done.'
+There is a relatively small segment of leaders in the disabilities communities; individuals who seem able to build relationships, trust, and rapport with almost anyone, and then are able to the relationships and make connections between people, creating partnerships and alliances, and motivating forward momentum to ‘get things done.'